 The women who create our clothing are passionate about their work.
 From those beginning their workshops to those who are leading cooperative groups innovating textile design, each woman makes up who we are as a company.
 We invest part of every purchase into these women and their futures (because we believe in them).

-Supporting Highland Schools the Children of Artisans
+Supporting Highland Schools

 Through donations to local schools, we hope to provide a brighter future for the indigenous communities in which we work.
 Over the last 20+ years, these donations have come in many forms, from money to shoes, to books, to school supplies and even buildings.